Analysis Speculative

 Our Prediction

-If Rockstar’s track record is any guide — and it should be — GTA 6’s post-launch content will be overwhelmingly focused on multiplayer.
-The hope for story DLC exists, but let’s stay clear-eyed: as long as the online mode generates hundreds of millions per year, it will always be the priority.
+If Rockstar’s track record is any guide, GTA 6’s post-launch content will be overwhelmingly focused on multiplayer.
+The hope for story DLC exists, but as long as the online mode generates hundreds of millions per year, it will always be the priority.

-The silver lining?
-Rockstar appears to understand that a rock-solid story mode at launch is non-negotiable.
-The rest, we’ll see.
-But this time, let’s try not to wait for something that may never come.
+The silver lining: Rockstar appears to understand that a rock-solid story mode at launch is non-negotiable.
+What comes after is, at this stage, genuinely open.

 Share